advancedtelematic/quickcheck-state-machine/README.md

     [example](https://github.com/advancedtelematic/quickcheck-state-machine/blob/master/example/src/MutableReference.hs) --
     this is a bigger example that shows both how the sequential property can find normal bugs, and how the parallel property can find race conditions.
-    Several metaproperties, that for example check if the counter examples are minimal, are specified in a
+    Several metaproperties, that for example check if the counterexamples are minimal, are specified in a
     separate
     [module](https://github.com/advancedtelematic/quickcheck-state-machine/blob/master/example/src/MutableReference/Prop.hs);